 What is Teflon®

 Teflon® is a polymer with a melting point of 326ºC or 620ºF.
-In addition, it also maintains its properties such as high strength, toughness and self-lubrication at the very low temperatures of -268ºC or -450ºF.
+In addition, it also maintains its properties such as high strength, toughness, and self-lubrication at very low temperatures of -268ºC or -450ºF.
 At temperatures above 650ºC or 1200ºF, PTFE will undergo depolymerization.
 Teflon® is nonflammable.